Social security contributions

 If you are the liable person in respect of the property, you are responsible for completing and submitting the return and paying the tax due.
 For LPT purposes, residential property means any building or structure (or part of a building) that is used as, or is suitable for use as, a dwelling and includes any shed, outhouse, garage, or other building or structure and includes grounds of up to one acre.

-The 2020 Payment Instruction was due to be submitted to the Irish Revenue by 25 November 2019.
-Payment was due by 10 January 2020.
-A property does not have to be re-valued for 2020.
+The 2021 Payment Instruction was due to be submitted to the Irish Revenue by 25 November 2020.
+Payment is due by 11 January 2021.
+A property does not have to be re-valued for 2020 (as outlined above).
 The market value/valuation band declared on the 2013 LPT1 Return applies for the period 2013 through 2020.

 If a liable person fails to submit a return, the Irish Revenue can estimate the LPT due.
 A rate of 8% per annum will be charged on the amount outstanding.
 A maximum penalty of EUR 3,000 will be imposed for failure to submit a return or for knowingly undervaluing property to reduce LPT payable.
 Where the LPT remains outstanding, a charge will attach to the property.
 Chargeable persons for income tax/corporation tax/CGT, who are also designated liable persons for LPT, may incur an LPT generated surcharge of 10% of their income tax/corporation tax/CGT liability, where the LPT return is outstanding or agreed payment arrangement is not being met at the date of filing the income tax/corporation tax/CGT return.
 There are a limited number of exemptions available.